 Uniform Guidance also requires that the University develop a mechanism to determine or confirm how individuals actually expend effort during a specified time period.
 These effort reports must be performed on a regular schedule and must be certified by individuals who have first-hand knowledge of 100% of the employee’s compensated activities.
 In most cases, that would be the employee or the direct supervisor of that employee.

-University Effort Reporting Periods Payroll Calendar
+University Effort Reporting Certification Time Periods for the Current Year Payroll Calendar

-Faculty Effort Reporting Periods:
+Faculty Effort Reporting Certification Time Periods:

 - Spring (January 1 – May 7)